-2.1 Establishment of scaffold model and scaffold loaded cell model
+2.1.
+Establishment of scaffold model and scaffold loaded cell model

 This research used Solidworks 3D modeling software to model the scaffold model and established three types of scaffold models: square, cylinder, and right isosceles triangle.
-The scaffold structures were composed of square, cylinder, and right isosceles triangles, respectively.
+The scaffold structures were composed of square, cylinder and right isosceles triangles, respectively.
 To meet the requirements of cell and ossification, each scaffold was established with three different scaffold sizes, namely different pore sizes, totaling nine types of scaffolds.
-According to different scaffold sizes and pore sizes, the models are named square 400-600-800 scaffold, cylinder 400-600-800 scaffold, and triangle 400-600-800 scaffold.
-For example, the triangle-400 scaffold represents a triangle structure with an aperture size of 400 $\mu m$ .
-Table 1 shows the parameters of each scaffold model.
+According to different scaffold structures and pore sizes, the models are named square 400-600-800 scaffold, cylinder 400-600-800 scaffold, and triangle 400-600-800 scaffold.
+For example, the triangle-400 scaffold represents a triangle structure with a pore size of 400 μm .
+The parameters of each scaffold model are shown in Table 1.